wailsapp/wails/README.md

 ## Roadmap

 The project roadmap may be found [here](https://github.com/wailsapp/wails/discussions/1484).
+Please consult this before open up an enhancement request.

 ## Installation